Reclaim public land in SW: expanding the Douglass Community Land Trust for community-led development

 [Your Name]

-The two parcels at 4th & M, 425 and 375 M Street SW, are currently on the market.
-The community has used this space for gatherings like the DC State Fair.
-SW Action is calling on the District of Columbia government to purchase the land and transfer ownership to the Douglass Community Land Trust.
+The two parcels at 4th & M, 425 and 375 M Street SW, are currently on the market and SW Action is calling on the District of Columbia government to purchase the land and transfer ownership to the Douglass Community Land Trust.
 The Douglass CLT will set up a SW Chapter, made up of SW residents, to steward the land to serve the best interests of the neighborhood and housing justice.

 Community Land Trusts (CLT) are non-profit organizations that own land and lease access to it at affordable and below market-rate prices for housing and retail.
 The first CLT in the United States was created by civil rights activists in 1969 to prevent the displacement of Black farmers.
 CLTs today are being used to prevent gentrification and the displacement of residents and small businesses.